mb-14/awesome-retreats/README.md

 ### Contributing

-Add a new retreat by creating a new collection in the `_retreats` directory.
+Add a new retreat by creating a new markdown file in the `_retreats` directory.
 Here is a sample retreat you can use for reference:

 ```